pkolaczk/pkolaczk.github.io/_posts/2020-08-30-in-defense-of-switch.md

 in many programming classes.
 And it is easy enough to illustrate the concept.

 How can we model a structure to represent an expression?
-You'd probably use something allowing to build a tree:
+You'd probably use classes or structures.
+Here is the code in Scala:

 ```scala
 trait Expression {